buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 TreeSize
 ++++++++

+.. index:: Properties; tree-size-KiB

 This is a simple command that uses the :command:`du` tool to measure the size of the code tree.
-It puts the size (as a count of 1024-byte blocks, aka 'KiB' or 'kibibytes') on the step's status text, and sets a build property named 'tree-size-KiB' with the same value.
+It puts the size (as a count of 1024-byte blocks, aka 'KiB' or 'kibibytes') on the step's status text, and sets a build property named ``tree-size-KiB`` with the same value.

 .. bb:step:: PerlModuleTest